ShifaSZ/webpyjnb/README.md

         proxy_read_timeout 86400;
     }
 ```
+Restart the web container.

 You have to change the "notebook" after "location" and "proxy_pass" to the URL path you choose.
 #### 2. Modify the base URL for jupyter notebook
 In file <webpyjnb_home>/notebook/jupyter_notebook_config.py, look for below item:
 ```
 c.NotebookApp.base_url = '/notebook'
 ```
-Replace the "notebook" to the URL path you choose and restart the web container.
+Replace the "notebook" to the URL path you choose and restart the notebook container.

 ## Usage
 You can open https://you.domain.name.com/notebook to use the jupyter notebook.